rimutaka/onprem2az-elastic-query/ReadMe.md

 * `source` - generates *CREATE EXTERNAL DATA SOURCE* statements
 * `template` - generates multiple table-related scripts using a template.
 * `interpolate` - generates generic scripts using a template.
+* `extract` - generates SQL scripts from DB objects, no template used.
 * `fixtypes` - generate ALTER COLUMN scripts for incompatible SQL type, e.g. *image* or *text*.
 * `sqlcmd` - prepare a PowerShell script for executing all *.sql* files in the specified directory with *SqlCmd* utility.
 * `replace` - replaces parts of SQL code for refactoring.